LuciaMPallares/Coverletter/README.md

 I just finished a data analytics bootcamp by Ironhack.
 Now I feel comfortable working with Python, and several libraries like Pandas, Numpy, matplot or seaborn.
 Also I have experience with SQL, and visualization tools as Power BI or Tableau.
 Those abilities make me able to find solutions, and help companies with their problems.

 I am willing to face challenges as data analyst.
-I can offer you data driven insights and solutions, as well as I have a nice mindset related to problem solving, resilience and adaptation.
+I can offer you data driven insights and solutions, as well as I have a nice mindset related to problem solving, strong communication and analytics skills.
 I feel comfortable to work independently as well as collaboratively with other team members and stakeholders.

 About work location, I live in Malaga so I have no problem with remote positions if were necessary, or visit de office each moth in other city.